Special Educational Needs – School Offer including Accessibility Plan

 We aim to provide an environment where all children are able to achieve their potential.
-The school’s Inclusion Policy follows government’s guidelines, and is available in school for parents to inspect.
+The school’s SEND Policy follows government’s guidelines, and is available in school for parents to inspect.

 Children experiencing difficulties with learning or emotional and behaviour difficulties, or who have physical difficulties which affect their learning, will be included on the school’s register of children with Special Educational Needs.
 We have an excellent mentor team and Parent Support Advisor who can work with you and your children as needed.